-The following Management Discussion and Analysis ("MD&A") of Zeus North America Mining Corp. formerly known as Umdoni Exploration Inc. (the "Company"), has been prepared by management in accordance with the requirements of National Instrument 51-102 as of February 27, 2025.
-This MD&A should be read in conjunction with the audited consolidated financial statements and related notes thereto for the year ended October 31, 2024 and 2023 (the "Financial Statements"), which have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by International Accounting Standards Board ("IASB").
+The following Management Discussion and Analysis ("MD&A") of Zeus North America Mining Corp. (the "Company"), has been prepared by management in accordance with the requirements of National Instrument 51-102 as of March 28, 2025.
+This MD&A should be read in conjunction with the condensed interim consolidated financial statements and related notes thereto for the period ended January 31, 2025, and with the audited consolidated financial statements and related notes thereto for the year ended October 31, 2024 (the "Financial Statements"), which have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by International Accounting Standards Board ("IASB").
 The information contained herein is not a substitute for detailed investigation or analysis on any particular issue.
 The information provided in this document is not intended to be a comprehensive review of all matters and developments concerning the Company.